2018 Winter Olympics opening ceremony

 The opening ceremony of the 2018 Winter Olympics was held at the Pyeongchang Olympic Stadium in Pyeongchang, South Korea on 9 February 2018.
-It began at 20:00 KST and finished at approximately 22:20 KST.
-The Games were officially opened by President of the Republic of Korea Moon Jae-in.
+It began at 20:00 and finished at approximately 22:20 local time.
+The Games were officially opened by President Moon Jae-in.
+This was the first Winter Olympics opening ceremony since 2006 to take place in an outdoor stadium.

 Preparations

 The site of the opening ceremony, Pyeongchang Olympic Stadium, was built specifically for the Games.
 The pentagonal stadium seated 35,000.
 The organizers for the event said the shape was chosen because it is a combination of different traditional shapes - a circle, a square, and a triangle, which represent heaven, earth, and mankind.
 No Olympic or Paralympic events were held at the stadium, which was only used for the opening and closing ceremonies.
 The venue was torn down afterwards.

 The broadcast of the Opening Ceremony of the 2018 Winter Olympic Games was available in more than 200 countries around the world.